normalsql/normalsql/README.md

 When column names (or aliases) contain unsupported characters (like punctuation), a generic accessor is created, like `setColumn1(...)`.
 (Future.)

+Only the first instance of a duplicate column is used.

 ## Infers data types